wmcadigital/wmn-disruptions/src/Components/Tray/Search/README.md

 To create an action, you must pass it the data object, as well as returning an object that states the action type and payload.

 ~~~~
-export function SetModeAction (data) {
+export function Search(data) {
-    return { type: SET_MODE, payload: data }
+    return { type: SEARCH, payload: data }
 }
 ~~~~

 ### Handling props

-The mode component uses the following states from the store:
+The search component uses the following states from the store:

-1. mode.modeToCheck
+1. search

-These states can be injected into the mode component using `mapStateToProps` and `mapDispatchToProps`.
+These states can be injected into the search component using `mapStateToProps` and `mapDispatchToProps`.

 #### mapStateToProps